PriyanshuG712/PriyanshuG712/README.md

 ### Glad to see you here!

 <p><samp>
-  I'm PRiyanshu Gupta, a passionate Developer living in India.
+  I'm Priyanshu Gupta, a passionate Developer living in India.
 Currently pursuing B.Tech in Electronics and Communication.
   <br/><br/>
   You can contact me on any of the platforms above.
 I typically respond fastest to <a href="https://www.linkedin.com/in/priyanshug712/" target="_blank"> Linkedin </a> messages.
 </samp></p>